- Best Knee Sleeves for Women

 Best Knee Sleeves for CrossFit

-The best knee sleeves for squats in CrossFit are going to be completely different to others.
+The best knee sleeves for CrossFit are going to be completely different to other sleeves on this list.
 Within the sport, you need to lift heavy, you need to lift fast and you could go from squats to sprints in a matter of seconds.
 As such, you need something durable and comfortable that won’t slip through many reps, and something that gives you a full range of movement.

 For us, our top pick for best knee sleeves for CrossFit is the Rogue 5mm.
 With 5mm of SBR/Neoprene blend offers strong compression that shouldn’t slip, and maintain great support, without restricting mobility during those long, grueling WODs!